Bass fishing: Competition

-In 1955 Earl Golding of the Waco Tribune Herald decided it was time to put the "biggest fish tale" to the test and organized the first ever bass tournament on Lake Whitney in Texas.
-Golding started with inviting 75 teams and 73 showed up to compete.
+In 1955 Earl Golding of the Waco Tribune-Herald felt that it was time to put the "biggest fish tale" to the test and organized the first ever bass tournament on Lake Whitney in Texas.
+Golding began by inviting 75 teams and 73 competed.
 The Central Texas Invitational was such a success that it evolved into the Texas State Bass Tournament that is still held today.
 In 1967, Ray Scott founded the Bass Anglers Sportsman Society (B.A.S.S.).
 This organization brought bass fishing tournaments to the mainstream; starting clubs across the United States and holding invitation only tournaments for the best anglers.

 Modern day bass fishing competitions can take on many forms depending on the tournament trail, but the most common format is each angler weighs their 5 best fish each day over a 1 to 4-day span.
 Competitors are penalized heavily for dead fish and in some cases dead fish are not weighed.
-Fish turned in for weighing are immediately released or placed in tanks and treated for stress and glyco-protein (slime coat) injury, then released back into the water.
+Fish turned in for weighing are immediately released or placed in tanks, treated for stress and glyco-protein (slime coat) injury, and released back into the water.

 However, a new tournament trail known as Major League Fishing emerged in 2019 with a new format – weighing in every fish over 1 pound and immediately releasing them.
 This caught the eye of many top professional anglers, leading to a mass exodus from B.A.S.S.